nagasudhirpulla/taming_python/blog/skills/intro_to_matplotlib.md

 ### Installing matplotlib
 * Open command prompt and type ```pip install matplotlib```
 ![pip install matplotlib](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/install_matplotlib.png)
-### Basics
+### Anatomy of a matplotlib figure
 * A graph in matplotlib is called a **figure**
-* A matplotlib figure can have plot, axis, title, legend, ticks, tick labels,
+* A matplotlib figure can have **plot, axis, title, legend, grid, ticks, tick labels, spines**
+* The figure below describes all the components of a matplotlib figure

 ![anatomy of a matplotlib figure](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/anatomy_of_matplotlib_figure.PNG)